 Additionally, we’ve made a range of performance improvements (startup time, memory management, text processing enhancements) that will improve the experience for SAP HANA, express edition users.
 There are a number of enhancements in XSA which further reduces the memory overhead which are worth looking into.

 Looking forward, we’re also planning to increase our presence on a variety of public clouds, and we are working on making an official SAP HANA, express edition container available shortly – all based on the SPS02 edition.
 We have updated to the version in the Google Cloud Platform, and also the AWS and Azure images provided via the SAP Cloud Appliance Library.

 Important links to bookmark:

 - SAP HANA, express edition SPS02 can be downloaded from here.

-- HXE can be launched directly in the cloud from the Google Cloud Launcher or the SAP Cloud Appliance Library (AWS and Azure).
+- HXE can be launched directly in the cloud from the Google Cloud Launcher: The database only option can be found here, and the full image, with application server stack and SAP development and administration tools can be found here

 - Be sure to check in to the Launch Page regularly for a number of new tutorials, how-tos and blogs